 The guards on the opposite started acting mean and evil.

-As things spiraled out of control, several prisoners had to be released early and the whole experiment had to be stopped because it was taking on very bad twist.
+As things spiraled out of control, several prisoners had to be released early and the whole experiment had to be stopped because it was taking on a very bad twist.

 One prisoner had an emotional breakdown.